StanTarnev/Week-8-Day-1-Homework/questions.md

 7. Which of the games API routes does the front-end application consume (i.e. make requests to)?

+Index, Create and Delete.

 8. What are we using the MongoDB Driver for?

-It allows callback and Promise interaction with MongoDB.
+It allows for interaction with MongoDB.

 ## Extension